EmberMN/ember-cli-bootswatch/README.md

 ====================

-An [ember-cli addon](http://www.emberaddons.com/) to import a [Bootswatch](http://bootswatch.com/) theme for [Bootstrap](http://getbootstrap.com/), including the fonts and JavaScript.
+An [ember-cli addon](http://www.emberaddons.com/) to import a [Bootswatch](http://bootswatch.com/) or [Bootstrap](http://getbootstrap.com/) theme, including the fonts and JavaScript.
 This addon is only meant to import the related bower files and does NOT contain [Ember Components](http://emberjs.com/guides/components/) to use within your templates.
 Other addons provide those features, [search emberaddons.com](http://www.emberaddons.com/?query=bootstrap) for those.
-Requires ember-cli 0.0.41 or higher.